andywag/NeuralHDL/docs/architecture.md

         BiasAdd-->Output
 ```

-The block contains N MAC units which are shared for the operations.
-The data is ordered in a way to share the accumulator and limit memory accesses.
+The block contains N shared MAC units, a delay line, a bias addition and a nonlinearity.
+The data flow operates as follows :

+1. The input data is multiplied by the tap
+2. The result is accumulated unless it is the first operation
+3. When the operation is complete the data is latched at the output into the delay line
+4. This delay line is then fed into the bias addition serially. `This could/should be done using the accumulator`
+5. The output of the bias addition block is fed into the nonlinearity and output

-The access is shown in the table below for a matrix with K MAC units and N total operations.
-The operation
+The access ordering is shown in the table below for an example which has K MAC units and N total inputs.
+The ordering is always done so that an output is completed without having to be stored back into memory.
-order is always done so that K total outputs are completely computed before starting the next calculation.
-This ordering allows all the lower rate elements to be shared.

 | Type          | 0       | 1      | K      | K+1     | N       |
 | ------------- |:-------:| ------:| ------:| -------:| -------:|